"Data is the oil of the 21st century" — Peter Sondergaard (Gartner Research)

 At BARDEHLE PAGENBERG, our experts have proven expertise in the prosecution, litigation and defense of patent portfolios in the fields of software, information and communication technology.

 Our effective teams of patent attorneys, attorneys-at-law and technical experts with degrees in computer science from renowned universities fight to defend and enforce your rights with passion.
 Our experienced senior consultants offer the benefit of their expertise where difficult and often unresolved legal questions arise.
-Our senior consultants include the former chairman of the Board of Appeal of the EPO, which developed the examination standard for computer-implemented inventions as it stands today.

 The size of the firm and our modern working methods mean we are able to advise global innovation leaders, ICT SMEs and disruptive IT start-ups alike.